menu

 Occupations and Workforce

-Wendover - Dugway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wendover - Dugway is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wendover - Dugway is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Wendover - Dugway who work in law enforcement and fire fighting (13.91%), office and administrative support (13.22%), and personal care services (11.64%).

 Setting & Lifestyle